To Get What You Want - Ask For It! Meeting Joshua Kennon and his Husband Aaron in LA!

 Giving back to the world, whether with your time or your knowledge (or both) is an under-appreciated activity in my humble opinion.
 I'm SO THANKFUL that not only did we have the opportunity to meet these two incredible gentlemen, but thanks to both of them all of the readers can enjoy the lessons taught whenever they want!

-LA and Southern California was a beautiful place to vacation - we really enjoyed the week from busy life in the big apple.
+LA and Southern California was a beautiful place to vacation - we enjoyed the week from the busy life in the big apple.